annabelrothschild/annabelrothschild.github.io/index.md

 My research interests broadly center around computer science education and increasing computing literacy; my [research page](https://annabelrothschild.com/research/) has more information.
 I also enjoy actively [teaching CS](https://annabelrothschild.com/teaching/).

-I try to share things I've learned about research on [my blog](https://medium.com/me/stories/public) not because I claim to be any kind of an expert, but rather because I knew very little about research (let alone CS) or applying to graduate school as I was starting those experiences.
+I try to share things I've learned about research on [my blog](https://medium.com/me/stories/public) not because I claim to be any kind of an expert, but rather because I knew very little about research or applying to graduate school as I was starting those experiences.
 I put this information out there in the hopes it helps expedite others' similar journeys :) If something I've done or am working on is of interest to you, please feel free to email me and I'd be happy to chat.

 Outside of computer science, I enjoy hiking, biking, and [cool art](https://annabelrothschild.com/personal/art/).
 My first language is English, my French is B2/C1, my German & Swedish are terrible but in progress -- A2 at best (these are [CEFR](https://en.wikipedia.org/wiki/Common_European_Framework_of_Reference_for_Languages) scores).